Melatonin For Dogs: Benefits, Dosage & Side Effects

 What is melatonin?

 At the base of all mammalian brains is a cone-shaped gland called the pineal gland.
-The gland’s purpose is to produce melatonin, aka a hormone that helps our bodies, (and our dogs’ bodies) respond to light.
+One of the gland’s purposes is to produce melatonin, a hormone that helps our bodies (and our dogs’ bodies) respond to light.

-There are excellent uses of melatonin, and veterinarians often prescribe melatonin supplements (synthetic melatonin) to dogs rather than risk an adverse reaction to harsher medications.
-The big three are sleep cycles, anxiety, and hair growth.
-Let’s look at all the reasons melatonin may benefit your dog.
+Veterinarians may recommend melatonin supplements (synthetic melatonin) rather than risk an adverse reaction to harsher medications.
+The big three reasons to use melatonin are sleep cycles, anxiety, and hair growth.
+Let’s look at all the potential ways that melatonin might benefit your dog.

-Dog Anxiety: Studies show that many dogs show anxiety in some form.
-It may be from noise phobias like fireworks and thunderstorms, to fear of a new situation, and the big one – separation anxiety.
-Melatonin produces a calming effect in the brain and may be helpful in reducing the incidence of bad coping techniques in dogs with anxiety.
+Dog Anxiety: Studies show that many dogs suffer from anxiety in some form, which won’t be a surprise to pet parents.
+Anxiety may be caused by noise phobias (such as from fireworks and thunderstorms), fear of new situations, and the big one — separation anxiety.
+Melatonin may be helpful in calming your pet, thus reducing the incidence of unwanted coping techniques in anxious dogs, such as chewing or digging.

 Sleep cycles: Difficulty falling asleep, staying asleep, or sleeping soundly is called insomnia, and both humans and dogs can suffer from it.
-Supplementing melatonin can help restore a regular sleeping pattern, preventing a host of health problems that can be caused by sleep loss.
+Supplemental melatonin can help restore a regular sleeping pattern in some dogs, preventing a host of health problems that can be caused by sleep deprivation.

-Tip: If you find your dog wandering the house, or waking up frequently during the night and not going back to sleep, there could be cognitive dysfunction (especially with senior dogs) similar to dementia or Alzheimer’s in humans.
-We recommend a vet visit to determine if there are no pain or illness issues before your resort to melatonin.
+• Tip: If you find your dog wandering the house, or waking up frequently during the night and not going back to sleep, there could be cognitive dysfunction (especially with senior dogs) similar to dementia or Alzheimer’s in humans.
+In this case, we recommend a vet visit to determine if there are any pain or illness issues before you resort to melatonin supplements.

 Alopecia: Seasonal flank alopecia is a medical condition that can affect dogs during the winter months.
-Dogs with this condition will lose patches of hair on their lower behind, near the tail.
-This is different from the normal shedding that occurs in the spring and fall and happens for no apparent reason.
-Most dogs’ hair will regrow without the melatonin, but anecdotal evidence suggests that melatonin will help with regrowing of hair.
+Dogs with this condition will lose patches of hair on both sides of their body.
+This is different from the normal shedding that occurs in the spring and fall.
+Most dogs’ will regrow their hair naturally without melatonin, but evidence suggests that melatonin can help.
+To treat seasonal flank alopecia in dogs, your veterinarian may prescribe melatonin.

 Cushing’s Disease: Cortisol is a hormone that regulates the stress response and supports the immune system.
 When a dog has Cushing’s Disease, they produce too much cortisol, which negatively impacts almost every organ in the body.
-Melatonin can reduce or alleviate the symptoms of mild or atypical Cushing’s disease because it appears to inhibit the intake of excess cortisol that tumors on adrenal or pituitary glands may cause.
-Melatonin should not be used for Cushing’s disease in dogs without the supervision of a veterinarian.
+Melatonin can reduce or alleviate the symptoms of atypical Cushing’s disease because it appears to block the excess cortisol production that tumors on adrenal or pituitary glands may cause.
+Melatonin should not be used for Cushing’s Disease in dogs without the supervision of a veterinarian.

-Epilepsy: A study conducted in 2017 showed Melatonin to have beneficial anti-convulsive effects in dogs with epilepsy.
-However, melatonin interacts with other drugs and natural hormones found in your dog’s body.
+Epilepsy: A study conducted in 2017 showed melatonin to have beneficial anti-convulsive effects in dogs with epilepsy.
+However, melatonin interacts with other drugs and natural hormones found in your pup’s body.
 For that reason, your vet should always supervise the use of melatonin in dogs with seizure disorders

-So all good things, but what about side effects?
-Is it safe for your dog?
+So far so good, but what about side effects?

-The short answer is yes, melatonin is safe for your dog.
-However, some synthetically produced melatonin supplements contain added fillers or substances that can make dogs sick.
+Some synthetically produced melatonin supplements contain added fillers or substances that can make our pets sick.
 Melatonin also interacts with certain drugs and can disrupt hormone production.
-The FDA doesn’t regulate melatonin supplements, so giving human melatonin to your dog can make them sick.
-This is especially true for melatonin supplements that contain xylitol, an artificial sweetener that’s extremely toxic to dogs.
+The U.S. Food and drug Administration doesn’t regulate these supplements, so giving human melatonin to your dog can make them sick.
+This is especially true for melatonin supplements that contain xylitol, an artificial sweetener that’s extremely toxic to pups.

 • Cramping and upset stomach